 The diplomatic relations between Nepal and Luxembourg were established on November 27, 1975.
 Since then the relations between the two countries have been cordial and friendly.
-Nepalese Ambassador to Belgium is concurrently accredited to Luxembourg and the Embassy of Luxembourg in New Delhi is accredited to Nepal.
+Nepali Ambassador to Belgium is concurrently accredited to Luxembourg and the Embassy of Luxembourg in New Delhi is accredited to Nepal.
 Exchange of visits at high levels from time to time has contributed to strengthening relations between Nepal and Luxembourg.

 The volume of bilateral trade is quite small.
-Nepalese export to Luxemburg has dominated by the traditional items like carpet, handicraft items (window frames), preparations containing tobacco, etc. whereas electrical machines and apparatus; moulds of injection or compression type; articles of steel or iron wire; etc are imported from Luxembourg.
+Nepali export to Luxemburg has dominated by the traditional items like carpet, handicraft items (window frames), preparations containing tobacco, etc. whereas electrical machines and apparatus; moulds of injection or compression type; articles of steel or iron wire; etc are imported from Luxembourg.
 The statistics of trade between Nepal and Luxemburg for the last few years is given below:

-Value in US$
+Value in NRs.

 Embassy of Nepal